SoumikBarua/Tipper/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-* [x] Using a *slider* to provide more flexibility in tip percentages compared to a segmented control
+* [x] Creating a *slider* to provide more flexibility in tip percentages compared to a segmented control
 * [x] Making a *splitting* feature with a stepper to adjust how many ways to split
 * [x] Adding a *light/dark color theme* to the settings view.
 In viewWillAppear, update views with the correct theme colors
-* [x] Using locale-specific *decimal separator* in labels and updating any decimal separator in bill amount textfield for app restarts (< 10 mins) to reflect any region changes
+* [x] Using locale-specific *decimal separator* in labels and updating any decimal separator in bill amount textfield to reflect any region changes
+* [x] Making a *LaunchScreen* for a smoother user experience & adding app icons for a more polished look
 * [x] Preventing the user from entering the following in the bill amount text field: more than one decimal separator, a leading zero (unless it's a fractional value less than 1), a leading decimal separator, and more than two digits after the decimal point

 ## Video Walkthrough